ercrema/a_matter_of_ephemerality/README.md

 # a_matter_of_ephemerality
 Source Codes, Scripts, and Data for the paper "A matter of ephemerality.
-The study of Kel Tadrart Tuareg (SW Libya) campsites via quantitative spatial analysis" by by  Biagetti, S., Crema, E.R., and Alcaina-Mateos, J.
+The study of Kel Tadrart Tuareg (SW Libya) campsites via quantitative spatial analysis"

 ## Paper Reference
+Biagetti, S., Crema, E.R., and Alcaina-Mateos, J.(Under Review), A matter of ephemerality.
+The study of Kel Tadrart Tuareg (SW Libya) campsites via quantitative spatial analysis, Ecology and Society

 ## Author of the Repository:
 Enrico R. Crema (enrico.crema@gmail.com)